Skip to main content

 Status

-This activity is currently in pre-formulation.
-Initially proposed in SNWG-2020, it will combine results from the SNWG-2018 North America Deformation Product with precise vertical and horizontal geodetic control from NOAA’s National Geodetic Survey and the National Science Foundation to generate a suite of products that track the magnitude of vertical land surface motions for the program of record for Sentinel-1 (launched in 2014) and NASA/Indian Space Research Organisation Synthetic Aperture Radar (NISAR) (anticipated launch early 2025) along with generating annual and monthly (possibly biweekly) products.
-This product will likely include horizontal motion.
+This activity is currently in pre-formulation and will use precise vertical and horizontal geodetic GNSS control to generate a suite of Vertical Land Motion (VLM) products that track the magnitude of vertical land surface motions using the Sentinel-1 A/B/C and future NASA/Indian Space Research Organisation Synthetic Aperture Radar (NISAR) radar observations, along with generating monthly (and possibly biweekly) products, and a spatial and temporal variability map of the land surface elevation change related to seasonal processes.

 Solution Characteristics